yonit1dev/DevConcepts/3.Web/HTML-CSS-JS/JS/Academind-JS/4.Workings-JS/notes.md

 ## Primitive vs Reference Types / Values
 - Primitive are data types such as strings, numbers, booleans, null, undefined and symbol.
 They're usually stored and managed in the stack.
 - A primitive variable stores the value of the primitive itself.
 When copying a variable to another variable, the value itself is copied.

 - Reference types are all objects.
 They store a reference to a memory location.
 They don't house the value but a memory address.

+## Memory Leaks
+- When objects aren't in use but some other part of the code has a refernce to it.
+- The garabage collector can't clean / free up memory in this situation.